PabloVallejo/infiniteloops-website/_docs/v1/projects.md

 # Project Management

-###  <a name="create"></a> Creating a project
+###  <a name="start"></a> Creating a project

-You can create a project with this command
+You can init a project to be deployed on our cloud with this command

 {% highlight bash linenos %}
-iloops project:create name-of-your-project
+iloops project:init name-of-your-folder-project
 {% endhighlight %}

-You just have to replace name-of-your-project, and there should not be an existing folder with that name.
-This command will create you a new folder under the current directory wih that name and it will have the default project's layout.
+You just have to replace name-of-your-folder-project, and there should be an existing folder with that name.
+This command will init your project to be deployed, for this the commnad line will ask you two things, the path of the main script that will be executed and the [periodicity format](#format).

-I will create a demo called slack-noti:
+For this example I'll use this demo project [SlackNodeDemo](https://github.com/infiniteloopsco/SlackNodeDemo) that I'll download with the next command:

 {% highlight bash linenos %}
-iloops project:create slack-noti
+git clone git@github.com:infiniteloopsco/SlackNodeDemo.git
 {% endhighlight %}

-This will create the following tree structure
+The project has the following structure:

 {% highlight bash linenos %}
-slack-noti
+SlackNodeDemo
+├── LICENSE
+├── README.md
+├── package.json
+└── src
+    └── app.js
+{% endhighlight %}

+So I'll init this project to be deployed with this command:

+{% highlight bash linenos %}
+iloops project:init SlackNodeDemo
+{% endhighlight %}

+When the command line request me the script path I use "src/app.js" and for the example I'll run this script every 5 minutes so the format will be "@every 5m".

+This will add the iloops.project file to the root of the project.

+{% highlight bash linenos %}
+SlackNodeDemo
 ├── LICENSE
 ├── README.md
 ├── iloops.project